 The beauty of meditation is, that no matter how busy your life is you can feel the benefits of even just five minutes practice a day.

 Even with a stressful job and a busy family life, it is a do-able practice.

-How To Practice Meditation In A Hurry.
+How To Practice Meditation when you’re a busy parent.